Full Form of TDS – Tax Deducted at Source

 - Click validate to validate statement details.

-- Upload TDS ZIP file which is a statement prepared using the utility downloaded from the Tin-NSDL website or third-party software.
+- Upload the TDS ZIP file, which is a statement prepared using the utility downloaded from the Tin-NSDL website or third-party software.

-- Affix digital signature and click on the upload button.
+- Affix the digital signature and click on the upload button.

 - It helps in the prevention of tax evasion.